Custom Tracking Domain (CTD)

 What is the purpose of custom tracking domain

 Custom tracking domain (CTD) is a way to maintain reliable tracking, data quality and a single customer view compatible with the tracking protection mechanisms introduced by browsers, such as Safari's Intelligent Tracking Prevention (ITP) or Mozilla's Enhanced Tracking Protection (ETP) or many ad blockers.
 Measures taken by the browsers primarily aim to protect the user's privacy and as a result, change the way cookies are handled.
-Since browsers are becoming more privacy-conscious, Bloomreach Engagement and its use of "cookie" has to adapt as well.
+Since browsers are becoming more privacy-conscious, Bloomreach Engagement and its use of "cookie" must also adapt.
 The custom tracking domain enables the switch from JavaScript cookies to HTTP cookies.

 📘